TL;DR

 Authentic documentation still needs to connect your experiences to formal competency language.
 The key is translation rather than distortion.
 You're not manufacturing connections—you're expressing genuine experiences in vocabulary that matches the framework.

 Read competency statements and identify which ones genuinely resonate with your experience.
 Don't force every competency to fit; focus on the ones where real connections exist.
 Then use competency vocabulary to describe what you authentically did.
+When competency overlap creates confusion, focus on the strongest, most genuine connection rather than stretching to cover every possible category.

 If the competency mentions "evidence-based approaches," and you genuinely used research to inform your work, describe that use with specific examples.
 The language might feel formal, but the underlying experience is real.
 You're not checking a box—you're articulating genuine practice in appropriate professional terms.